kernelcurry/kernelcurry-site/_posts/2015-09-12-nintendo-powerfest-1994-reunion-tournament.md

 The first place winner was Patric.
 Him and Mike Iarossi duked it out for pride and glory.
 Starting with Patric, dying in Mario, taking a slow lap in Mario Kart and hitting more line drives than home runs, it looked as if the reigning champion had him beat even before he touched the controller.
 Mike flew through Mario and schooled everyone in the room in Mario Kart.
 With more time than anyone on the last game, it looked like it was in the bag, but the Nintendo Gods had other plans.
 One after another, pop flys and line drives were the plague set upon Mike.
 Patric took the victory ~840,000> to ~800,000.

-All said and done, this past weekend was an amazing one.
+All said and done, the weekend was amazing.
 Bringing it back to the old times; playing video games, and just having a blast with new and old friends.
 What more could anyone ask for?

 ![1994 Nintendo PowerFest Trophy](/img/blog/2015-09-12-nintendo-powerfest-1994-reunion-tournament/end.jpg "Holding 1994 Nintendo PowerFest Trophy")